The LocatorX Team

 Remember that photo you liked last week?
 That thing you searched for online?
 What about how many minutes you were on each website or app?
 Or even the details of a conversation you had with a friend?
 Some of those things might be hazy, easily forgettable in the shuffle of life, but that’s not the case for companies that collected all that personal data and it’s certainly not for the third parties they’ve sold it to.
-Studies have shown that information to be predictive of a persons’ private traits and attributes, making in very valuable.
+Studies have shown that information is potentially predictive of a persons’ private traits and attributes, making it very valuable.
 The transition to a world where “Big Brother is watching” came quickly and most of us are still adjusting.
 But yes, we’re already there.
-“Big Brother” IS watching; all that data is actively being collected and sold.
-Every “like”, every click, every search.
-Where you spend your time online and for how long.
+“Big Brother” IS watching.
+All that data is actively being collected and sold; every “like”, every click, every search, where you spend your time online and for how long.

 You might not have noticed with everything else going on in the world right now, but the fight for data privacy has been ongoing and growing.
 Today companies have increasing access to user data to suggest more targeted advertising.
 Collecting data for maximizing individual engagement with social media platforms has become such a problem, a documentary was made about it.
 Individual privacy has never been so tenuous or outright nonexistent.
 Privacy policies often exist to protect the companies that write them rather than the individuals that are under them, and for those that actually read these documents, it’s apparent that they’re deliberately complex and opaque.
 When finally deciphered, they often detail the ways a user’s data will be used and marketed to other companies and third parties instead of protected.
 Every “like”, every click, every search.
 We give apps permission to access the microphones in our smartphones so that pieces of conversation can be later marketed back to us.
 Never before has the saying been more true: “If you’re not paying for a product, you are the product.”
 And unfortunately, things have progressed from that saying.
 Now, whether you pay for a product or not, you’re often still the product.